-Rutherford set to make GB bobsleigh debut
+Rutherford's bobsleigh debut delayed

 It is more than three years since Greg Rutherford last represented Great Britain.

-But the 2012 Olympic long jump champion, who retired from athletics in 2018, is back in elite sport - this time in bobsleigh.
+But the 2012 Olympic long jump champion, who retired from athletics in 2018, has turned his hand to bobsleigh - yet is going to have to wait a little longer for his return to elite competition.

-The 35-year-old is attempting to become the first Briton to win medals at both the summer and winter Olympics - and could line up in the four-man bobsleigh at the first World Cup race of the season in Igls, Austria.
+The 35-year-old is attempting to become the first Briton to win medals at both the summer and winter Olympics, and had been due to line up in the four-man bobsleigh at the first World Cup race of the season in Innsbruck, Austria, on Sunday.

-Britain will field two crews in the four-man event on Sunday with Rutherford set to line-up in Lamin Deen's bobsleigh, while Brad Hall will pilot the other team.
+However, a shoulder injury has delayed his long-awaited debut in Lamin Deen's four-man sled.

+"A little bit of frustrating news.
+I am sadly not competing this weekend," Rutherford said on Instagram.

 Rutherford only had his first run on a full track on Saturday after training in Bath for a number of months.
 He posted on Instagram afterwards: "A massive day in my life and on this incredible bobsleigh journey...
 It's official..
 I can now call myself [a] bobsledder.
 FIRST EVER RUN!"